Skip to content

 415 Memorial Dr SE Ste B Atlanta, GA 30312 Grant Park

 Who else agrees that there’s nothing truly better than a late night bowl of cereal or a pint of ice-cream?
-Now you can get both with cute-as-a-button Cereal and Cream!
-Head there after dinner for dessert or on a weekend morning for a deliciously sweet brunch of an ice cream topped sunday.
+Well you can get both with cute-as-a-button, Cereal and Cream!
+Head there after dinner for dessert or on a weekend morning for a deliciously sweet brunch of an ice cream topped sundae.
 You’re also going to love their girly pink interiors!

 Cheesecaked